Supervisor/supervisor/docs/configuration.rst

 ``nocleanup``

-  Prevent supervisord from clearing any existing ``AUTO`` chlild log files at startup time.
+  Prevent supervisord from clearing any existing ``AUTO`` child log files at startup time.
 Useful for debugging.

   *Default*:  false